OneManMonkeySquad/UtilityAI/readme.md

     [Serializable]
     public class TestContext : IContext {
         public TestAgent agent;
-        // Add things here the Brain needs to know, like a list of known enemies or potential cover positions List<Vector3> somePositions;
+        // Add things the Brain needs to know here, like a list of known enemies or potential cover positions List<Vector3> somePositions;
     }